fabilab/cell_atlas_approximations_API/docs/source/index.rst

   - List the cell types across an entire organism that have the highest expression of a certain gene.
   - Find marker genes for a specific cell type.
   - Show a table of which cell types are found in multiple tissues (e.g. various kinds immune cells).
+  - Find what cell types are present in what organism.

 Version
 -------